jinhanjiang/zbatask/README.md

 ```
 You can write your logic in the run method.

 You can set some parameters to create a file .env the current directory.
+(This is not necessary)
 ```
 ; current file name is: .env
 ; This is a sample configuration file